 Analyses

 To determine how frequently attendance zones are shaped irregularly, Table 2 presents descriptive statistics summarizing the shape, racial diversity, and internal racial clustering of attendance zones.
 Table 2 also summarizes this information by the racial diversity of school districts and for school districts under a court desegregation order.
 Our decision to focus on racially diverse districts is straightforward: It is moot to analyze racial diversity of attendance zones that are inside school districts in which almost all of the children belong to a single racial group.
-If 85 percent or more of the children in a district are white, almost all of the district’s attendance zones will comprise white children—regardless of how these zones are delineated.
+If 85 percent or more of the children in a district are white, almost all of the district’s attendance zones will be comprised of white children—regardless of how these zones are delineated.

 To identify racially diverse school districts, we determine the share of each racial group in the district.
 School districts in which at least 15 percent of the children are black, 15 percent are white, and 15 percent are from other racial groups are classified as diverse.
 Although the cut-off point of 15 percent is arbitrary, we found that slightly lower values (of 10 and 12.5 percent) and higher values (of 17.5 and 20 percent) produced results similar to those shown throughout this article.